 My House Is Never Clean, And I’m Okay With That

 I’m not a slob, but I’m not a neat person by nature.
 Some studies like to say it’s because creative people need a bit of mess in their lives.
-I call bullshit.
+I call those lies.

 I’ll tell you why my house will never be spotless: I’m busy.